hypercerts-org/hypercerts/docs/docs/faq.md

 ### What chain(s) is hypercerts running on?

-The hypercerts smart contracts have been deployed on Goerli Testnet.
-Deployment on Optimism will follow shortly.
+The hypercerts smart contracts have been deployed on Optimism and Goerli Testnet.
 We plan to support various EVM chains in the near future.

 ### How do I bridge to Optimism?

 There are various bridging services including the official [Optimism Bridge](https://app.optimism.io/bridge/deposit).
 Note that bridging assets from Ethereum to Optimism will incur a gas fee.

-### How do I get Goerli (testnet) ETH?

-Alchemy has a popular [Goerli Faucet](https://goerlifaucet.com/) that provides 0.2 ETH per day to registered users.

 ### How much gas will it cost to create or claim a hypercert?